vierstralab/footprint-tools/README.md

 #### Step 4a: Create a sequence preference model

 You can create your own sequence preference model using an provided template script `examples/generate_bias_model.sh`.
 The script counts the 6mer context of all the cleavage/insertional events such that the 5’ end of the tags is in position 3 (nnn-Nnn; N 5’ end of read oriented for strand mappped) and then compares it to the prevalence of that 6mer in the mappable genome.
-As such, prerequisites for creating a bias model are: (1) a BAM file from a naked DNase experiment, (2) a genome mappability file tune for the read length of the reads in the BAM file (see below), and (3) an indexed FASTA file for the genome your BAM file refers to.
+As such, prerequisites for creating a bias model are: (1) a BAM file from a naked DNaseI experiment, (2) a genome mappability file corresponding to the read length of the reads in the BAM file (see below), and (3) an indexed FASTA file for the genome your BAM file refers to.

 	[jvierstra@test0 examples]$ ./generate_bias_model.sh --temporary-dir /tmp/jvierstra reads.filtered.bam mappability.stranded.bed  /home/jvierstra/data/genomes/hg19/hg.ribo.all.fa naked.model.txt